AndreyMihaylov/Cribl/README.md

 # Cribl
 Hello.
 I'd like to introduce a test automation project.
 I created that base on the assignment task (QA_Engineering__NEW.pdf).
+First of all i reviewed app.js and all inner files.
+I've found that host and port were setup wrong.
+I fixed that.
+Hostname is '127.0.0.1'.
+Each service listen their port.
 For this task, I was using the Mocha framework.
 I had tree options:
 	1) Java with TestNg.